nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

    layer can be connected to itself.

-4. **Auxillary**, in which we visualise the results of the above steps either by ``nest.PrintNetwork()`` or visualization functions included in the topology module and query the connections for further analysis.
+4. **Auxillary**, in which we visualise the results of the above steps either by ``nest.PrintNodes()`` or visualization functions and query the connections for further analysis.

 Defining layers
 ---------------